 Edit the Pictures

 People no longer take raw photos and live with it; that’s old fashioned.
 We take pictures on our phones that allow us to edit them as soon as we take them.
 Social media platforms have picture editing tools and filters that are suitable for any kind of image.
 Everybody looks like a professional photographer on social media.
-Start using photo editing applications and customizable presets to make your pictures reflect the right mood and look better.
+Start using photo editing applications to crop images to dimensions that are ideal for printing and social media, and use customizable presets to make your pictures reflect the right mood and look better.
 There are tons of free and premium easy-apply filters that you can use to provide you with what you need to make your work pretty.
 You can also plan to have your pictures edited professionally, or spend some time on a professional editing tool until you know your way around it.
 This way, no matter how bad the shot is, you’ll know that you’ll be able to fix the colors, the lighting, and even crop out that random dude that photobombed your family.
 It’ll all be fine!

 The Key to an Awesome Photoshoot is Fun!